alttch/eva3/doc/notifiers.rst

 * No "retain_enabled" option as retains in PSRT are not supported
 * No "certfile" and "keyfile" options as PSRT supports password auth only

+For PSRT clusters, there are two additional options:

+* "cluster_paths" - cluster nodes (host:port), comma separated
+* "cluster_paths_randomize" - randomize node selection (default: True)

+If "cluster_paths" option is set, it overrides the values of "host" and "port" options, which are ignored during connection.

 .. note::

     PSRT protocol is almost fully logically compatible with MQTT.
 In EVA ICS